-tcp-keepalive-timeout

-The amount of time (in units of 100 milliseconds) the server waits on an idle TCP connection before closing it when the client is using the EDNS TCP keepalive option.
-The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours), and the minimum is 1 (one tenth of a second).
-Values above the maximum or below the minimum will be adjusted with a logged warning.
-This value may be greater than tcp-idle-timeout, because clients using the EDNS TCP keepalive option are expected to use TCP connections for more than one message.
-This value can be updated at runtime by using rndc tcp-timeouts.
+- tcp-keepalive-timeout This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is using the EDNS TCP keepalive option.
+The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours), and the minimum is 1 (one-tenth of a second).
+Values above the maximum or below the minimum are adjusted with a logged warning.
+This value may be greater than tcp-idle-timeout because clients using the EDNS TCP keepalive option are expected to use TCP connections for more than one message.
+This value can be updated at runtime by using rndc tcp-timeouts. - tcp-advertised-timeout This sets the timeout value (in units of 100 milliseconds) that the server sends in responses containing the EDNS TCP keepalive option, which informs a client of the amount of time it may keep the session open.

-tcp-advertised-timeout

-The timeout value (in units of 100 milliseconds) the server will send in response containing the EDNS TCP keepalive option.
-This informs a client of the amount of time it may keep the session open.
 The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours), and the minimum is 0, which signals that the clients must close TCP connections immediately.
 Ordinarily this should be set to the same value as tcp-keepalive-timeout.
 This value can be updated at runtime by using rndc tcp-timeouts.